pbnj/awesome-podcasts/README.md

 > Podcasts related to Rust Programming Language

+- [Rusty Spike Podcast](https://rusty-spike.blubrry.net/) - A podcast for Rust and Servo.
 - [The New Rustacean](http://www.newrustacean.com/show_notes/) - A podcast about learning the programming language Rust—from scratch.

 ## Security